nens/lizard-client/README.md

 ```

 ### Releasing hotfixes or patches
-Consider fixing bugs before creating new features or release you bugfixes together with features.
+Consider fixing bugs before creating new features or release bugfixes together with features.
 This significantly simplifies development.
-If you do fix a bug after merging features and you cannot wait for another official release, create a bugfix branch:
+If you do decide on fixing a bug after merging features and you cannot wait for another official release, create a bugfix branch as described by the [nens workflow](https://github.com/nens/inframan/blob/master/workflow/workflow.rst#bug-fixes):

 ```sh
 git checkout v<bugged version you want to fix>